wigy/neat-dump/README.md

 * `showTimestamp` - When set, include the time stamp in every line displayed.
 * `showErrorLevel` - When set, include error level every line displayed.
 * `showFunctions` - When set, show also functions.
+* `debugTesting` - When set, messages are also displayed when running unit-tests.
 * `displayFunction` - A function handling the actual showing of the message.

 ## Using different channels